ndoit/nd_foapal_gem/README.md

 ### Restricting account codes to a specific list ###
 Some projects will require that account codes are limited to a specific list.
 For example Labor Distribution Changes and New Job Actions.
-To accomplish this functionality, the account input fields in the FOAPAL rows must have a class of acct_input and a global javascript variable acctData must be populated with an array of hashes.
+To accomplish this functionality, the account input fields in the FOAPAL rows must have a class of acct_data_input and a global javascript variable acctData must be populated with an array of hashes.

 A method for generating the appropriate acctData json result for Payroll accounts based on